OnChainSurvivor/OnChainSurvivor/README.md

 - **Blockchain Integration**: Interact with the Ethereum blockchain using Web3.js.
 Ethereum will hold the game data.
 - **3D Graphics**: Experience immersive 2.5D graphics powered by Three.js.
 - **Cross-Platform**: Play directly in your web browser, Either desktop or mobile, without the need for additional installations.
 Simple is best.
+- **Variable Gameplay**: Every play is different, try as many times as you want.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈